 Most people associate successful viral marketing with famous video campaigns on YouTube.
 However, this comparison does not always have to be the case.
 The most successful viral campaigns are started by companies, but they spread and build, according to the audience.

-The ALS ice bucket challenge is the best example for a viral campaign that just needed an engaging idea to be shared millions of times.
+The ALS ice bucket challenge is the best example of a viral campaign that just needed an engaging idea to be shared millions of times.
 The campaign was created to raise awareness about Amyotrophic lateral sclerosis (ALS), a type of motor neuron disease.
 With over 2.4 million videos created and countless views across the globe, we are pretty sure the campaign goal was reached.

 Another famous viral campaign came from Red Bull.
 As the main sponsor of Felix Baumgartner’s impressive jump from the stratosphere to earth, Red Bull could make its slogan “Red Bull Gives You Wings” turn into a reality.